Compensatory strategies are similar to “shortcuts” for patients with range of motion, strength, or coordination problems after stroke.

 Choosing to slowly use your affected arm instead of leaning forward means you might take longer to accomplish certain tasks.
 Try to be patient when doing things without compensation techniques.

-Stimulating your brain this way will help you strengthen the neural networks responsible for movement.
+Stimulating your brain this way will help you strengthen the neural networks responsible for recovery.
 The more you practice, the better you’ll get thanks to neuroplasticity.

 This is how you can improve your chances of a full recovery from stroke.
 Patients that accomplish a full recovery are constantly challenging themselves to do things the “hard way” – without compensatory strategies.